rheilmayr/Treeconomics/README.md

-The code in this repository reproduces the analysis conducted in Heilmayr, Dudney and Moore, 2023.
+The code in this repository reproduces the analysis presented in Heilmayr, Dudney and Moore, 2023 (https://www.science.org/doi/10.1126/science.adi1071)

+# Data download
+Pre-processed data can be downloaded from the Harvard Dataverse: https://doi.org/10.7910/DVN/DZEXQN

-# Processing workflow
+# Analysis
+Once data have been downloaded, the "Full_analysis.R" provides a full walkthrough of the integrated analysis.

+# Outline of analysis
 ## Environment configuration
 - "0. init.R" - creates symbolic link to point towards file directory